ExpressVPN is a BVI company: What is the BVI, and is it part of the ‘14 Eyes’ intelligence-sharing countries?

 ExpressVPN takes your privacy seriously and does not keep activity logs or connection logs.
 Specifically, that means we do not log any of the following sensitive information:

 - Your original IP address that you connect from

-The combination of our BVI jurisdiction and zero logs makes ExpressVPN an excellent choice for internet users concerned about their privacy.
+The combination of our BVI jurisdiction, no activity logs, and no connection logs makes ExpressVPN an excellent choice for internet users concerned about their privacy.